-Mercosur strikes “strategic association” deal with the EU
+South American bloc strikes long-sought Europe trade deal

 BUENOS AIRES, Argentina (AP) — South America’s Mercosur trade bloc struck a “strategic association” trade deal with the European Union on Friday after two decades of negotiations, the two sides announced.

-The agreement was clinched in the Belgian capital of Brussels is “an ambitious, balanced and comprehensive agreement” that sends a strong positive signal amid global trade tensions, according to an EU statement..
+The agreement clinched in the Belgian capital of Brussels is “an ambitious, balanced and comprehensive agreement” that sends a strong positive signal amid global trade tensions, according to an EU statement..

 European Commission President Jean-Claude Juncker described the pact with the group made up of Argentina, Brazil, Paraguay and Uruguay, reached exactly 20 years after talks were launched as “a historical moment.”